Villach: Transport

-The nearest airport is Klagenfurt Airport, located 40 km which is half an hour drive east of the city.
+Villach Hauptbahnhof is an important regional, national and international rail hub, located close to the city centre.
+The nearest airport is Klagenfurt Airport, located 40 km east of the city.

 Festivals

 K3 Film Festival

 The K3 Film Festival has taken place annually since 2007.
 It is held in December over five days, and focuses on the filmmaking of Carinthia (Southern Austria), Friuli-Venezia Giulia (Northern Italy), and Slovenia.
 The name is derived from "K" standing for Kino (meaning "cinema" in German and Slovenian) and "3" referring to the fewest number number of legs necessary to create a solid table.

 Other festivals

 There are several other festivals throughout the year, including: